manuelhuber/manuel-huber.de/_posts/2017-09-28-state-of-the-game-part-ii.md

     duration));
 }
 ```
-_DamageInterceptors_ are just a function that take an int and return an int &#8211; that&#8217;s the damage modifying function.
+_DamageInterceptors_ are just a function that take an int and return an int - that's the damage modifying function.
 And an order so you can control the order they are applied in (additions or multiplications first?).

 ```csharp
 public class DamageInterceptor {